Bristol-REG/TIL/README.md

 # Today I Learned

-This repo contains TILs from the team at the [Jean Golding Institute](https://www.bristol.ac.uk/golding/).
+This repo contains TILs from the team at the University of Bristol's [Research Engineering Group](https://jgibristol.github.io/REG/).

 > [!TIP]
 > TIL stands for "today I learned".
 We constantly learn new things that would be useful for others (including our future self!) to see.